Tom-H2oThermo/Tom-H2oThermo.github.io/home-page.md

 In addition, the program provides 120 partial derivative functions for these thermodynamic properties, which are only available using SI units.

-Refer to the [Help page](https://h2othermo.com/help/) for detailed information on how to use the H2o Thermodynamic Properties Excel Add-In.
+Refer to the [The Basics page](https://h2othermo.com/home-page/the_basics/) for detailed information on how to use the H2o Thermodynamic Properties Excel Add-In.

+Refer to the [Primary Functions page](https://h2othermo.com/functions/) for a list of all of the primary thermodynamic functions along with specific details on those individual functions.

-Refer to the [Functions page](https://h2othermo.com/functions/) for a list of all of the thermodynamic functions along with specific details on those individual functions.
+Refer to the [Derivative Functions page](https://h2othermo.com/functions/) for a list of all of the derivative thermodynamic functions along with specific details on those individual functions.

 **We hope you will find this Excel Add-In of great use and value**!